 Do I need life insurance after I retire?

-If you have enough in savings to cover funeral and burial expenses and don’t have any dependents, you may not need life insurance at all.
-Depending on what you want to do with the policy and how much it would cost you to get insured based on your age and health, you may be better off self-insuring or purchasing a different kind of policy than a life-insurance one.
+If you have enough savings to cover funeral and burial expenses and don’t have any dependents, you may not need life insurance.
+Depending on what you want to do with the policy and how much it would cost you to get insured based on your age and health, you may be better off self-insuring or purchasing a different kind of policy than a life insurance one.